erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 with help of the three APIs implemented by this repository:

-* **Interinstitutional Mobility Agreements API** - implemented by the IMA Repository, use* by all the institutions.
+* **Interinstitutional Mobility Agreements API** - implemented by the IMA Repository, used by all the institutions.
 Allows to access the exact contents of an agreement (IMA) by a given ID.

 * **Interinstitutional Mobility Agreements Search API** - implemented by the